jecki/ts2python/docs/index.rst

 -----------------

 Hacking ts2python is not easy.
 (Sorry!)
-The reason is that ts2python was primarily designed for a relatively limeted application case, i.e. transpiling interface dfinitions.
+The reason is that ts2python was primarily designed for a relatively limited application case, i.e. transpiling interface dfinitions.
 In order to keep things simple, the abstract syntax tree (AST) from the TypeScript source is directly converted to Python code, rather than transforming the TypeScript-AST to a Python-AST first.

-Adding such a tree to tree transoformation before the Pyhton code generation stage makes sense, among other things, because some components need to be re-ordered, since Python does not know anonymous classes/interfaces.
+Adding such a tree to tree transformation before the Python code generation stage makes sense, among other things, because some components need to be re-ordered, since Python does not know anonymous classes/interfaces.
-However, for the above mentioned restriced purpose this appeared to me like overengineering.
+However, for the above mentioned restricted purpose this appeared to me like overengineering.
 Though, now I regret it, because it makes adding more features harder.